oroinc/documentation/backend/entities/data-grids/index.rst

 Datagrids
 =========

-Creating a basic datagrid to display the data of all tasks requires three steps:
+Creating a basic datagrid to display the data of all tasks involves three steps:

 #. :ref:`Configure the datagrid <cookbook-entities-grid-config>`